PaulWoitaschek/Voice/README.md

 ## Development

 All help is very welcomed!
-We track all the issues and ideas in a seperate [issue](https://github.com/Ph1b/MaterialAudiobookPlayer/issues).
+We track all the issues and ideas in a separate [issue](https://github.com/Ph1b/MaterialAudiobookPlayer/issues).
 If you search for work to do, you can check the list of [approved features](https://github.com/Ph1b/MaterialAudiobookPlayer/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+approved%22).
 Its always a good idea to talk about what are going to do before you actually start it, so frustration can be avoided.

 Some rules for coding:
 * Use the code style the project uses
-* For each feature, make a seperate branch, so it can be reviewed seperately
+* For each feature, make a seperate branch, so it can be reviewed separately
 * Use commits with a good description, so one can see, what you did

 ## Translations